 Many people seem to know that elderberry syrup is good for you: It’s been clinically proven to help your immune system, and, well, it tastes nice.
 So how do you make elderberry syrup at home?

 You need elderberries.
-Where I live in Northern California, they start coming ripe at the end of May, and you can find them somewhere all the way into October depending on what state or province you live in.
+Where I live in Northern California, they start coming ripe at the end of May, and depending on what state or province you live in you can find them somewhere all the way into November.

 You will never break all the berries with this method, and, given that it is a time-consuming and persnickety business to take all those elderberries off their stems — the stems are mildly toxic, by the way — you really want as much juice as you can get.

 Works so well you can get twice as much yield from your elderberries.
 Twice, you say?
 Yes, twice.
 Most elderberry syrup recipes require you to add water to your boiling berries.
 I suppose that works fine, but with my method you don’t have to water down your berries to make a sufficient amount of syrup — unless you are in a serious drought.

 Do it this way and you will get 3+ pints of elderberry syrup from 3 pounds of elderberries, as opposed to 2 pints from 2 pounds of elderberries with another 2 to 4 cups of water thrown in.
 Believe me, this is a huge flavor difference.